-Contact the Allied Health department chair, Anne Scharnhorst, at 984-3250, or by email at annes@hawaii.edu for information.
+Contact the Allied Health department at (808) 984-3250, or by email at ahoffice@hawaii.edu for information.

 Nurse Assistant (CO) (6 credits)

 Prepares individuals to work in hospitals, extended care facilities, private nursing agencies, and home health agencies under supervision of an LPN or RN.
 Graduates are eligible to take the Certification Examination.